 Prerequisite: English 1 instructor approval based on recommendation, writing sample, and student interest.

 This rigorous course is a continuation of the study of grammar, vocabulary, writing, and literature begun in English 1/Honors English 1.
 With a large emphasis on writing, this course is designed for students who can critically and analytically engage with challenging texts.
 Students are expected to contribute meaningfully to the course and work to hone their skills in all aspects of the formal writing process.

-The literature program covers material from American Literature.
-The selections are organized chronologically to present the literature of the United States in a historical context.
+The literature program covers material from American Literature and is presented in a historical context.
 Vocabulary growth derives from literature read.
 Essays in creative and expository writing flow from experience and from the literature studied.
 Students will write a research paper.

 Prerequisite: Permission of instructor.

 This course invites students to develop an ability to analyze and interpret significant literary works written in various genres and historical periods.
 It intends to guide students to sharpen their critical thinking skills and develop a more fluent, precise writing style.
 A college may award a score of 3 or higher on the AP exam in the spring with anywhere from 3 to 5 college credits.